Discover the right answer to using virtual reality for your business, event, tradeshow, or exhibition.

 The virtual journey takes viewers on a ride to the top of the SLS, which will be more than 300 feet tall in actuality.

 The VR demo recreated two popular six flags roller coasters.
 Ultimately Samsung help connects the fun and excitement of roller coasters with their brand.
 Since their goal was brand awareness, this was a success.
-If your goal is entertainment then you can ask to get a similar roller coaster app for your company, but have unique to your brand to create something unforgettable.
+If your goal is entertainment then why not create something similar roller coaster app for your company?
+However, make it unique to your brand to create something unforgettable.

 We gave a short brief experience at the Barbican Centre of our brilliant Amplify VR – an amazing new platform to experience music in virtual reality, and for artists to create stunning VR music videos.
 Amplify VR allows you to enter fantastical new worlds where you can explore, react to the music and interact with it.
 It also releases instructions allowing artists to have full control of the creation process of their music videos.